 Mintzer’s evocative sax and Pasqua’s piano colors and textures are spotlighted in “Gumbo Time,” while Ole’s sterling upright bass introduces and sets the mood for “Into the Dark.”
 The track’s two-chord riff and Erskine’s drum buildup of tension and release evoke 1970s spy movies and crime dramas soundtracks.
 “A Few Good Notes” allows Mintzer and Ole to shine on this bouncy tune, with Erskine and Pasqua supporting and responding with musical phrases to punctuate the sax and bass lines.

 “David’s Blues,” penned by Erskine, starts in a chromatic line that could be from Ornette Coleman, but quickly swings into a groove that all four participants lock into.
 After a somewhat more dissonant sax solo than on the other tracks from Mintzer, Pasqua channels some Chick Corea phrasings to lighten the mood.
-Erskine’s extended solos are the highlight, which demonstrate his mastery of the drums, from minimalist cymbal phrases to full on polyrhythmic rolls.
+Erskine’s extended solos are the highlight, which demonstrate his mastery of the drums, from minimalist cymbal phrases to full-on polyrhythmic rolls.

-The final track, “The Folks,” opens with a sax and piano introduction that bring the work of Toshiko Akiyoshi and Lew Tabackin to mind.
+The final track, “The Folks,” opens with a sax and piano introduction that brings the work of Toshiko Akiyoshi and Lew Tabackin to mind.
 The piano phrasings and the way the composition progresses are very much in Pasqua’s sphere, ending with Erskine’s snare drum brush rolls.

 Hanging out in Henson Recording Studios.